-The Catalan coach tragically passed away at the age of just 45 after losing his battle with cancer, but the legacy of his long association with the club will last foreverOBITUARY
+The Catalan coach has tragically passed away at the age of just 45 after losing his battle with cancer, but his legacy at Camp Nou will last foreverOBITUARY

 By Ben Hayward | Spanish Football Writer

 At times like this, football fades into insignificance.
 Tito Vilanova's tragic passing at the age of just 45 puts everything else into perspective at Barcelona and beyond.
 The Catalan club have had their problems in recent weeks and months, but all those troubles will eventually be forgotten.
 Tito, however, will not be.